Can You Become A Screenwriter Without A Degree? Pros & Cons.

 70718274 s

-Fortunately for writers wanting to skip the high tuition cost of going to college, you can get the most out of your formal education in writing from simply reading and writing scripts.
+Fortunately, writers who want to skip the high tuition cost of going to college can get the most out of their formal education in writing by simply reading and writing scripts.

-Screenplay format is fairly standard across the industry, and there are so many resources online (like the FilmDaft screenwriting archives), that you should be able to find plenty of information to help you without needing to be locked into a classroom setting.
+Screenplay format is fairly standard across the industry, and there are so many resources online you should be able to find plenty of information to help you without needing to be locked into a classroom setting.

 What do you need to be a screenwriter, then?